dart-lang/language/working/2364 - primary constructors/feature-specification.md

 in this proposal: It is always possible to use a normal constructor declaration and normal instance variable declarations, and it is probably a useful property that the primary constructor uses a formal parameter syntax which is completely like that of any other formal parameter list.

-Just use a normal declaration.
-Use an initializing formal in a primary constructor to initialize it from the primary constructor, if needed.
+Just use a normal declaration and use an initializing formal in a primary constructor to initialize it from the primary constructor, if needed.
 An `external` instance variable amounts to an `external` getter and an `external` setter.
-Such "variables" cannot be initialized by an initializing formal anyway, so they do not fit into the treatment implied by a primary constructor.
-Just use a normal declaration.
+Such "variables" cannot be initialized by an initializing formal anyway, so they will just need to be declared using a normal `external` variable declaration.

 ```dart
 class ModifierClass {